AmPaschal/AutoUP/README.md

 You MUST have your OpenAI API key stored as an environment variable (either through the command line or from a .env file) called OPENAI_API_KEY in order to use this system.

+It is also highly recommended that you set PYTHONPATH to `/path/to/repo/AutoUP/` to avoid import issues.

 These tests all assume you have pulled our version of the RIOT and contiki repos to the same directory as `AutoUP/`, and that you have checked out the `AutoUP-multi-precon-test` branch for RIOT and the `AutoUP-testing` branch for contiki.

 # Repo Use